-The University's utilities budget is expected to increase by 23% in 2023/24, approximately \$1.4 million, then 7% increases in the following two years, due to influences from the global economy.
+The University's utilities budget is expected to decrease by 13% in 2024-25, then increase by 6% and 7% in the following two years.

 The University mitigates the risks in utilities costs by negotiating long term contracts with suppliers.